nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners.md

 eventProducer.fireEvent(event);
 ```

-You can also have events be sent automatically at regular intervals using the [Scheduling Periodic Events]({{page page='scheduling-periodic-events'}}), see that section for mor
+You can also have events be sent automatically at regular intervals using the [Scheduling Periodic Events]({{page page='scheduling-periodic-events'}}), see that section for more information.

 ## Handling Errors